 Shortly before Kinsey Millhone’s 38th birthday, Michael Sutton arrives at her office and tells her a story.

-More than two decades before, a 4-year-old girl disappeared.
+More than two decades before, a four-year-old girl disappeared.
 A recent newspaper story about the kidnapping has triggered his memory.
 He believes he saw her killers as they were getting ready to bury her and could still identify them.
 He wants Kinsey to help him find the grave and the men.
-Despite it being such a long shot, Kinsey agrees to give him one day’s investigation time.
+Despite it being unlikely, Kinsey agrees to investigate for one day.

 And they do indeed find a grave, but it is the grave of a wolfdog named Ulf.
 Was Ulf buried there to hide something?
 And why is bystander Walker McNally, who’s been watching the police digging up the dog grave, so upset?

 He drinks so much over the weekend that he kills a young woman on Sunday whilst driving drunk.
 And what is the link with the kidnapping of Rain, another little girl, though she was returned unharmed after the ransom was paid?

 22. V is for Vengeance